In Major Blow To Trump, GOP Health Care Bill Vote Delayed

 And they'd like to see the Medicaid expansion funds to states sunset sooner than 2020, as is proposed in the current bill.
 The CBO, however, projects 24 million people could lose their health insurance under the Republican health care plan, most of that from the proposed Medicaid rollbacks.
 That presents Republicans with a potentially very dicey political situation ahead of the midterms and next presidential election.

-The clock is ticking, and Trump and Ryan appeared to have two more chances Thursday — Trump's meeting with the Tuesday Group and a Ryan news conference.
+The clock is ticking, and Trump and House Speaker Paul Ryan appeared to have two more chances Thursday — Trump's meeting with the Tuesday Group and a Ryan news conference.
 That news conference was supposed to happen at 3:30 p.m.
 ET, but it was postponed and minutes later, NPR reported the delay of the vote.

 Spicer said Trump was working the phones through 11 p.m.
 ET Wednesday night.
 If this bill fails, it would mar an essential image Trump has tried to create of himself — of a shrewd businessman who makes the best deals.